-Looking ahead, forthcoming cosmological observations hold great promise for deepening our understanding of the early Universe and physics beyond the Standard Model.
-In particular, upcoming experiments such as CMB-S4~\cite{CMB-S4:2020lpa} and LiteBIRD~\cite{LiteBIRD:2022cnt} are expected to significantly improve constraints in the ($n_s,r$) parameter space.
-These enhanced measurements will offer unprecedented precision in probing the primordial power spectrum and the nature of inflationary dynamics.
-Such advances will not only refine our knowledge of $n_s$ and $r$, but also help to distinguish between competing inflationary models.
-In turn, this will provide valuable insights into the characteristics of the inflaton field and its interactions, potentially revealing new facets of high-energy physics and guiding the construction of viable extensions to the Standard Model.
-Overall, the synergy between theoretical developments and high-precision observations will continue to play a critical role in shaping our understanding of the early Universe, and we anticipate that the next generation of experiments will mark a transformative step in this ongoing effort.
+Looking ahead, forthcoming cosmological observations offer strong prospects for advancing our understanding of the early Universe and physics beyond the SM.
+In particular, next-generation experiments such as CMB-S4~\cite{CMB-S4:2020lpa} and LiteBIRD~\cite{LiteBIRD:2022cnt} are expected to significantly tighten constraints in the $(n_s, r)$ parameter space.
+These improved measurements will enhance the precision of the primordial power spectrum and inflationary dynamics, helping to distinguish between competing inflationary models.
+Consequently, they will provide deeper insights into the nature of the inflaton and its interactions, potentially revealing new aspects of high-energy physics.
+Overall, the synergy between theoretical developments and high-precision observations will remain crucial, with upcoming experiments poised to play a transformative role in this effort.\\